indigitous-sg/project-vigil/README.md

 #### Backend

 - Receive webhook from Twilio with transcription and audio URL
-- Store information in firebase, and emit event to users who havbe 'active' status
+- Store information in firebase
-- Receive information from active users on whether they will respond to
+- Receive information from active users on whether they will respond to call
 - Handle other webhooks from Twilio, e.g. when calls fail

 Note: webhooks can be tested with ngrok